Surah Al-Inshiqaq (Surah 84 – The Sundering) describes how the earth and sky will break and fall on the Day of Judgment.

 Surah Al-Inshiqaq warns that those whose record of deeds is not given to his ‘right hand’ will enter a ‘blazing fire’ on that Day.

-Do you know whether your record of deeds will be given to your right hand or behind your back?
+Do you know whether your record of deeds will in your right hand or behind your back?

 There is none can avert it;-